 The 2018 competition winners and runners up took home $25,000 in prizes.
 Now they are using their new capital to make their business dreams a reality and creating positive social and environmental impacts along the way.

-After winning the entrepreneurship Competition in April, Dr. Robin Shrestha and Dr. Sapana Adhikari headed to Manthali, Nepal in July 2018 to put their plan into action.
+After winning first prize in the entrepreneurship Competition in April, Dr. Robin Shrestha and Dr. Sapana Adhikari headed to Manthali, Nepal in July 2018 to put their plan into action.
 Their idea was to create a ‘Smartbakery,’ — a mud-brick oven designed to feed 1500 schoolchildren a healthy lunch consisting of a ‘smartbowl,’ — a vitamin and iron fortified bread-bowl with local ingredients.

 Despite many challenges along the way, Dr. Shrestha and Dr. Adhikari were able to train two local village women in the art of baking, secured a gas-powered oven to be used immediately while a mud-brick prototype is under construction, set-up a hygienic ‘Smartbakery,’ and even started selling their innovative ‘smartbowl’ to local schoolchildren.
 Additionally, they visited the local flourmill to discuss fortification and also met with locals at the Nepali rice paper factory to discuss using recycled paper for packaging.

 The winners of the 2018 Food and Nutrition Entrepreneurship Competition give an update on their progress since last April.